 After Robert’s death, Brahms and Clara remained good friends.
 She became a supporting figure for Brahms, encouraging him to compose and giving him feedback to his music.

 It is unknown if Brahms made a move on Clara, but I choose to believe that he remained a true gentleman and never made an advance on her since she was the widow of his dear friend.

 I believe that because Brahms was deeply in love with Clara Schumann, he could not quite find himself to love another woman as deeply as he loved her.
 It may be because of this reason that he never married.

-If I could make a dollar for each time I used Chopin’s music to swoon a woman, I’d have enough money to buy a Bosendorfer grand piano (I’m grossly over- exaggerating of course.)
+If you could make a dollar for each time Chopin’s music was used for swooning, you’d have enough money to buy a Bosendorfer grand piano.

-There are two lovers of Chopin that was can study briefly that will give us an understanding of why this romantic man never married.
+There are two lovers of Chopin that we can study briefly that will give us an understanding of why this romantic man never married.

 Maria Wodzinksa was a very talented artist who was the daughter of Count Wincenty and Countess Theresa Wodzińska (meaning she came from a pretty wealthy family).
 Here is a famous watercolor painting of Chopin she made:

 Maria also was a talented pianist who studied with John Field and Chopin.